FreeDSx/LDAP/docs/Server/Replication.md

 ### Writes Are Refused

 Any client write to a replica (add, modify, delete, rename, password modify) is refused.
-By default it is returned as a referral to the provider; call `ReplicaConfig::setReferWrites(false)` to reject it with `unwillingToPerform` instead.
+By default it is returned as a referral to the provider.
+Call `ConsumerConfig::setReferWrites(false)` to reject it with `unwillingToPerform` instead.
 Reads, binds, compares, and StartTLS are served normally.

 ### Storage Requirement